 Our smaller more forward CG Speedzone Tour fairway helps knock down spin.

-Looks don’t mean much to Bryson; he’s much more interested in if it works.
+Looks don’t mean much to DeChambeau; he’s much more interested in if it works.
 His fairway choice is based on the smaller head having a more forward CG, which means less dynamic loft and keeping the ball flight down.
 Typically, this is Bryson’s fairway set-up most weeks on tour.

 He doesn’t need hybrids as he can hit a 4-iron off the tee 280 (a little less off the ground).
 It makes me laugh when people talk about limiting drivers, because these guys hit 4-iron 240-280 yards – so limiting the driver isn’t really going to change a whole lot.